Mendeo/web-shared-folder/README.md

 In https mode, it is possible to enable automatic redirection from http to https.
 To do this, in the **SERVER_AUTO_REDIRECT_HTTP_PORT** environment variable, specify the port number from which the redirection will be performed (usually 80).

 In order to allow users not only download files from server, but also upload it to the server, it is necessary to add command key **--upload** or **-u** or set the environment variable **SERVER_UPLOAD_ENABLE** to 1. **The maximum upload size at one time is about 2 GiB.**
 In particular, in this mode, the user can upload a zip archive to the server and then unzip it by clicking on the unzip icon.
+And also user can copy or move files and directories within the root directory.

 If the keys \<username\> and \<password\> are given, then HTTP authentication is enabled with the given login and password.